zayyanmatin/sre-data-service/README.md

 3) Once your DSN is ready, set it to the SRE_DSN environment variable e.g: export SRE_DSN=your_dsn

+## Running Unit Tests
+From root directory run go test ./... -v

 ## Ingest Data
 To ingest data into the database, run main.go from data-ingest/cmd

 ## API
 To start the API server, run main.go from api/cmd.
-API will be available on port 1323.
+API will be available on port 1323

-API specification is available within the repository.
+API specification is available within the repository

 ## Enhancements to be made
 Add validation on startTime and endTime with 400 bad requests